Russian forces dig in at Ukrainian nuclear plant, witnesses say | Headlines

 The Russians have had firing positions set up atop some of the plant's buildings for several months.
 Nets have been erected in a possible deterrent to drones.
 The measures described by two Ukrainians who work at the power plant and two other residents in the city of Enerhodar underline the risks the war poses to the security of the facility.

 The sources spoke on condition of anonymity because of fears for their safety in a city under Russian occupation.
-Russian state nuclear energy company Rosatom said any possible military action by Ukraine posed a threat to nuclear safety, and that the plant's equipment was being maintained properly.
+The Russian plant operator said any possible military action by Ukraine posed a threat to nuclear safety, and that the plant's equipment was being maintained properly.
 The Ukrainian military intelligence agency and the Russian defence ministry did not respond to requests for comment.

 Some nuclear industry experts said they were alarmed and warned that any damage to the plant could have dire consequences for people, the surrounding area, the war and the global nuclear industry.
 "Nuclear reactors were not designed for war zones and I do not believe they can be safe or secure in a war zone," said Nickolas Roth, director at think tank the Nuclear Threat Initiative.